TJLW/SpiderRobot/Dev/README.md

 ### Spider Controller Program
 The 'Controller' binary file was created to demonstrate some of the actions you can do with Spider's legs.
 Primarily, it was created for folding the Spider's leg for easy storage in their boxes.
+Simply run the binary supplied in the Binaries directory to see the commands.

 I have supplied the code for this program.
-You may use any part you wish, though I would strongly suggest taking advantage of the Fold function I implemented in the 'CSpider.cpp' file.
+You may use any part you wish, though I would strongly suggest taking advantage of the fold function I implemented in the 'CSpider.cpp' file.